No Internet Connection? 10 Fixes to Test (and Get Back Online)

 Open your antivirus software and locate the option for pausing or switching off antivirus or real-time protection.
 Once it’s off, reboot your router to see if that helps clear the issue.

 If you get your connection back, turn on your antivirus protection and see if your internet continues to work.
-If it doesn’t, your antivirus software might be the problem, and it might be a good idea to contact its developer.
+If it doesn’t, your antivirus software could be the problem, and it would be a good idea to contact its developer.

 FAQs